Mihrimah Sultan Mosque – Edirnekapi – Istanbul

 Hammam

-A monumental structure, Mihrimah Sultan Mosque adorns the Edirnekapi neighbourhood and proudly stands as a testament to a famous historic figure from the Ottoman dynasty.
+A monumental landmark, the Mihrimah Sultan Mosque graces the Edirnekapi neighbourhood.
+It endures as a proud testament to one of the most prominent women of the Ottoman dynasty.

 Back to Turkey